-Responsibility for the provision of engineering services
+Responsibility for provision of engineering services

-- 82. (1) An applicant is responsible for the provision, installation and costs of internal engineering services required for a development, and the costs for connection to the municipal bulk, bulk-link and backbone infrastructure (as applicable), once an application is approved. - (2) The Municipality is responsible for the provision and installation of external engineering services, with the understanding that this is contingent on the level and / or capacity of engineering services available or required, the detail of which is to be included in a services level agreement provided for in Section 66(3). - (3) If the Municipality is not the provider of an engineering service, the applicant must satisfy the Director Infrastructure Services in writing that adequate arrangements have been made with the relevant service provider for the provision of that service. - (4) The services level agreement provided for in Section 66(3) may include provisions for the Municipality to enter into a written agreement with an applicant, to the effect that - - (a) the applicant may install external engineering services in lieu of paying the applicable development charges; or - (b) the applicant may install external engineering services and that the direct costs thereof be off-set against the development charges payable by the applicant.
+- 82. (1) An applicant is responsible for the provision, installation and costs of internal engineering services required for a development once an application is approved. - (2) The Municipality is responsible for the provision and installation of external engineering services.

-Development Charges and other Contributions
+- (3) If the Municipality is not the provider of an engineering service, the applicant must satisfy the Municipality that adequate arrangements have been made with the relevant service provider for the provision of that service. - (4) The Municipality may enter into a written agreement with an applicant to provide that- - (a) the applicant is responsible for the provision, installation and costs of external engineering services instead of paying the applicable development charges; or - (b) the applicant is responsible for the provision, installation and costs of external engineering services and that the fair and reasonable costs of the external engineering services may be set off against the development charges payable by the applicant.

-- 83. (1) The applicant must pay development charges to the Municipality in respect of the provision and installation of external engineering services, which is to include the cost of municipal bulk, bulk-link and backbone infrastructure capacity. - (2) The external engineering services for which development charges are payable must be set out in a Development Charges and Contributions policy document, adopted by the Municipality and reviewed as and when necessary. - (3) The amount of the development charges payable by an applicant must be calculated in accordance with the policy adopted by the Municipality, or in the absence of an adopted policy, by a Council resolution. - (4) The date, or stage in a development process, by which development charges are payable, and the means of payment, must be specified in the conditions of approval. - (5) The development charges imposed are subject to escalation, at the rate calculated in accordance with the policy on development charges. - (6) When determining the contribution contemplated in section 66(4) and (5), the Municipality must have regard to at least -
+Development charges and other contributions

-- (a) the municipal service infrastructure and amenities for the land concerned that are needed for the approved land use; - (b) the public expenditure on that infrastructure and those amenities incurred in the past and that facilitates the approved land use; - (c) the public expenditure on that infrastructure and those amenities that may arise from the approved land use; - (d) money in respect of contributions contemplated in section 66(4) paid in the past by the owner of the land concerned; and - (e) money in respect of contributions contemplated in section 66(4) to be paid in the future by the owner of the land concerned.
+- 83. (1) The applicant must pay development charges to the Municipality in respect of the provision and installation of external engineering services. - (2) These external engineering services for which development charges are payable must be set out in a policy adopted and annually reviewed by the Municipality. - (3) The amount of the development charges payable by an applicant must be calculated in accordance with the policy adopted by the Municipality. - (4) The date by which development charges must be paid and the means of payment must be specified in the conditions of approval. - (5) The development charges imposed are subject to escalation at the rate calculated in accordance with the policy on development charges. - (6) The Municipality must annually submit a report to the Council on the development charges paid to the Municipality. - (7) When determining the contribution contemplated in section 66(4) and (5), the Municipality must have regard to provincial norms and standards as well as- - (a) the municipal service infrastructure and amenities for the land concerned that are needed for the approved land use; - (b) the public expenditure on that infrastructure and those amenities incurred in the past and that facilitates the approved land use; - (c) the public expenditure on that infrastructure and those amenities that may arise from the approved land use; - (d) money in respect of contributions contemplated in section 66(4) paid in the past by the owner of the land concerned; and - (e) money in respect of contributions contemplated in section 66(4) to be paid in the future by the owner of the land concerned.